Journal of the WCCES has recently published a bibliographical article about Professor Mark Bray and his distinguished career:

 As the waves of globalization encourage rethinking the freedom to teach and the freedom to learn, this project will engage scholars from around the world to rethink the currency of ideas, concepts and practices related to dignity, freedom, independence, and responsibility in higher education.
 Are there sufficient freedoms to teach and to learn in modern colleges and universities these days?
 Are they linked effectively with academic responsibilities?
 Do these freedoms as they are perceived and/or practiced within and across diverse geographic contexts align effectively with requirements to enhance human dignity?
 How do freedom to teach and freedom to learn get shaped by relationships of students and scholars to each other and to structural aspects of higher education and the marketplace of ideas?
 What is still missing in the current discourse and applications in classrooms, online spaces, etc.?
 What are the implications of the presence or absence of these freedoms in the post-truth world, and the expanding illiberalism and hybrid wars?
 Developing critical responses to these and other questions through comparative research, will enhance our insight into how tensions between freedoms and responsibilities are managed and resolved in this “brave new world.”

 We are inviting scholars of comparative and international higher education to participate in the CERC/Springer publication project.
-We look forward to receiving extended abstracts (circa 800 words) by May 1, 2019.
-We are planning to inform about our decision by June 15, 2019 and we would be happy to help authors to develop their full chapters (circa 6,000 words) by May 1, 2020.
-The volume will be published at the end of 2020.
+We look forward to receiving extended abstracts (circa 800 words) by August 1, 2019.

 On 18 September 2018, Mark Bray, Nutsa Kobakhidze and Ora Kwo presented a CERC seminar about their UNESCO-funded research in Myanmar.
 This work was conducted with support from the Yangon University of Education (YUOE), and has led to a manuscript that in due course will be published in CERC’s monograph series.